 As a general rule, the more you wear your hearing aids, the healthier your ears will stay.
 But if you’re breaking in your very first pair, wearing your devices for 18 hours a day can be a little uncomfortable.
 You might start by trying to wear your hearing aids for 8 hours at a time, and then gradually build up your stamina.

 When you first start wearing your hearing aids, your brain will likely need a little bit of time to get used to the idea that it’s able to hear sounds again.
 During this transition period, it might be difficult to follow conversations or hear speech with clarity.
 But practicing with reading or listening exercises (such as reading along to an audiobook) can help the language-hearing-and-interpreting part of your brain reassert itself.

-One of the first things you’ll do–even before you receive your final hearing aids– is go through a fitting process.
-The fitting process helps will adjust the device to your individual hearing loss, differences in the shape of your ear canal, and help improve comfort.
+One of the first things you’ll do is go through a fitting process.
+The fitting process helps adjust the device to your individual hearing loss, differences in the shape of your ear canal, and help improve comfort.
 Your hearing specialist might even go so far as to take molds of your ears.
 Sometimes, you’ll need more than one adjustment and may need to go back.
-It’s important to take these fittings seriously–and to see your hearing specialist for follow up fitting appointments.
+It’s important to take these fittings seriously–and to see your hearing specialist for follow-up fitting appointments.
 When your hearing aids fit well, your devices will sit more comfortably and sound more natural.
 Your hearing specialist can also help you make adjustments to different hearing environments.

 Sometimes adjusting to a new hearing aid is a bit difficult because something’s not working quite right.
 Maybe you hear too much feedback (which can be painful).
 Or the hearing aid keeps falling out (which can be infuriating).
 These kinds of issues can make it difficult to adjust to your hearing aids, so it’s best to find solutions as early as you can.
 Try these tips: